-SCEIG WEBINAR, TUESDAY, DEC.
-3RD, NOON TO 1:30 P.M., "HELPING SMALL COMMUNITIES MEET THEIR WATER & WASTEWATER SYSTEM NEEDS"
+SCEIG WEBINAR REPLAY IS AVAILABLE: "HELPING SMALL COMMUNITIES MEET THEIR WATER & WASTEWATER SYSTEM NEEDS"

 FRESH WATER INTEREST RATE CHANGE